omnisoft-solutions/taserver-linux/README.md

 ### Running

-Docker is the only dependency.
-It must be installed before you can use this to launch a server.
+Docker and the Tribes game is the only dependency.
+They must be installed before you can use this to launch a server.

+The Tribes: Ascend game files must be present in a folder called `tribes_game` in the root of this reop.

-To run a server, you will need to clone this repository recursively (to load the [default GOTY server settings](https://github.com/mcoot/tamods-server-gotylike)):
+To run a server, you will need to clone this repository recursively (to load the [GOTY server settings](https://github.com/mcoot/tamods-server-gotylike) and the taserver):

 ```
 git clone --recursive https://github.com/mvilim/taserver-linux